 A top mortgage broker will be willing to guide you through the selling process if you are moving from one property to another, making sure all the finances are just right.
 You may also wish to port your current mortgage to your new home, and your mortgage broker will help you decide if this is right for you, as well as arranging it.

-Here at The Mortgage Genie, our team is highly experienced in helping home movers secure a mortgage on new property at the same as arranging the sale of their current house.
+Here at The Mortgage Genie, our team is highly experienced in helping home movers secure a mortgage on new property at the same as liaising with estate agents on the sale of their current house.
 We’ll help to ensure there are no unnecessary complications for a smooth transition.
 We can also assist in porting your mortgage across to your new property, should you wish to explore that option.

 If you think that you could benefit from a remortgage on your home, our remortgaging guide can help you make an informed decision.
 And, The Mortgage Genie remortgage team is always on hand to answer any of your questions and help you get started.